Pleasure & Pain (112 album)

 Pleasure & Pain is the fifth studio album by American R&B group 112.
 It was released by Def Soul on March 29, 2005, in the United States.
 Named after the song "Pleasure & Pain" on 112's 1996 eponymous debut album, 112, the album did not fare as well as their first three albums.
 It was the first 112 album to get a Parental Advisory sticker (although a few songs from earlier releases contain profanity as well).

 Promotion

 Pleasure & Pain was preceded by lead single "U Already Know".
-Released on November 23, 2004, the song peaked at number 32 on the US Billboard Hot 100 and number three on the Hot R&B/Hip-Hop Songs chart, becoming the band's highst-charting single since "Peaches & Cream".
+Released on November 23, 2004, the song peaked at number 32 on the US Billboard Hot 100 and number three on the Hot R&B/Hip-Hop Songs chart, becoming the band's highest-charting single since "Peaches & Cream".
 Def Soul issued several remixes of the song, including the Murder remix featuring rappers Ja Rule and Harry O and the official Roc-A-Fella remix featuring Foxy Brown.
 Second single "What If", was released on March 11, 2005.
 It reached nunber 74 on the US Hot R&B/Hip-Hop Songs.